exercism/docs/anatomy/tracks/concept-exercises.md

 Each Concept Exercise has its own directory within the track's `exercises/concept` directory.
 The name of the Concept Exercise directory must match the `slug` property of the Concept Exercise, as defined in the [config.json file](./config-json.md#concept-exercises).

-A Concept Exercise is comprised of three types of files:
+A Concept Exercise has three types of files.

+### Documentation files

-- Documentation files: presented to the student to help explain the exercise
+These files are presented to the student to help explain the exercise.
-- Metadata files: not presented to the student, but used to define metadata of the exercise
-- Exercise files: the language-specific files, like the implementation and test files

-Each Concept Exercise directory must contain the following files:

 - `.docs/introduction.md`: introduce the concept(s) that the exercise teaches to the student.
 - `.docs/instructions.md`: provide instructions for the exercise.
 - `.docs/hints.md`: provide hints to a student to help them get themselves unstuck in an exercise.
+- `.docs/source.md`: describe the third-party source(s) of the exercise.

+### Metadata files

+These files are _not_ presented to the student, but used to define metadata of the exercise.

 - `.meta/config.json`: contains meta information on the exercise.
 - `.meta/design.md`: describe the design of the exercise.

-Besides these files, the following three files must be present, but their file names are track-specific:
+### Exercise files

+The language-specific files, like the implementation and test files.
+The names of these files are track-specific.

 - Test suite: verify a solution's correctness.
 - Stub implementation: provide a starting point for students.
 - Exemplar implementation: provide an idiomatic implementation that passes all the tests.
+- Additional files: ensure that the tests can run.

 ### Example